Propagation of chaos for a General Balls into Bins dynamics: Introduction

-In this paper we are interested in the behavior of the GRBB process for large $L$.
-In \cite{Ca:Po} we studied this problem for the RBB process.
-We proved that starting from an initial distribution symmetric and such that, as $L\to+\infty$, the number of balls in each bin becomes stochastically independent, these properties are preserved for any finite time.
-This phenomenon is called \emph{propagation of chaos} \cite{Ka,Sz}.
-The limiting evolution of the system is described by a \emph{nonlinear Markov process}.
-The interesting fact, citing \cite{Sz}, is that ``the study of every individual gives information on the behavior of the group''.
-The price to pay for this simplification is that the limiting process evolves accordingly to a nonlinear equation.
-In the present paper assuming a \emph{quantitative} chaotic condition on the reassignment rule, see Condition~\ref{con:1}, we prove a \emph{quantitative} propagation of chaos.
+As noted above we are interested in the behaviour of the GRBB process for large $L$.
+In physics this large scale limit is known as the \emph{thermodynamic limit}.
+Assuming a \emph{quantitative} chaotic condition on the reassignment rule, see Condition~\ref{con:1}, we prove a \emph{quantitative} propagation of chaos.
 Quantitative here means that we give the explicit rate of convergence of the empirical measure of the GRBB process to the nonlinear process distribution as $L\to+\infty$, see Theorem~\ref{teo:mai}.
-The quantitative chaotic condition on the reassignment rule is strong but natural as can be seen as the distance between a \emph{canonical} and \emph{grand canonical} measures.

-Propagation of chaos is a largely studied topic in literature, see for example \cite{Sz} and references therein for an introduction.
-In general results on propagation of chaos includes diffusions with jumps.
-Recently the study of neural networks motivated the introduction of models with simultaneous jumps, see for example \cite{An:DP:Fi} and references therein.
-As parallel jumps may interfere with asymptotic independence propagation of chaos for these models is an interesting field.
-In particular in \cite{An:DP:Fi} the authors prove propagation of chaos for a wide class of models with simultaneous jumps not including the GRBB process.
+We obtain the same rate of \cite{An:DP:Fi} for systems of interacting diffusions with simultaneous jumps.
+The quantitative chaotic condition on the reassignment rule is strong but natural as can be seen as the distance between a \emph{canonical} and the corresponding \emph{grand canonical} measure.
+This problem is known in literature as \emph{equivalence of ensembles} in the thermodynamic limit (see for example \cite{Ca:Ma}).
+The existence of this strong quantitative equivalence of ensembles depends on the model and can be a difficult problem.
+In this paper we prove that this condition holds for some natural applications of our model when the number of particles is proportional to $L$ which is the interesting case in the thermodynamic limit.
+We remark that, as in \cite{An:DP:Fi}, our propagation of chaos result holds in finite time intervals.
+However, to our knowledge, uniform in time propagation of chaos for models with parallel updates is actually an unexplored field and except that for some trivial cases, we cannot say anything on the propagation of chaos for the stationary measure.